 MONDAY 8 "Everything is gone, the church is collapsed, my house is gone, we don't have anything."
 These were the words of a pastor in Antakya (Antioch) in Turkey in the hours following the devastating Turkey-Syria earthquake that struck in early February.
-Give thanks that help swiftly arrived as Barnabas Aid was able to fund rented accommodation for the pastor, his family and another family from his congregation whose home was also destroyed.
-We have also provided food, clothes, blankets, tents, health kits and other aid to many Christians affected by the disaster.
-Give praise to God, who provided for the poor (Psalm 68:4, 10).
+Give thanks that help swiftly arrived as Barnabas Aid was able to

 TUESDAY 9 Christians in Nagorno-Karabakh - a Christian-majority Armenian region within Azerbaijan - have been suffering from shortages of food and medicine for, at the time of writing, more than three months.
 The cause is an Azerbaijani blockade of the Lachin Corridor, the only transport link between Nagorno-Karabakh and Armenia itself.
-Prav that the Lord will bring an end to the blockade and provide for His people, as He brought to an end the Aramean siege of Samaria (2 Kings 7).
+Pray that the Lord will bring an end to the blockade and provide for His people, as He brought to an end the Aramean siege of Samaria (2 Kings 7).
 Praise God that Barnabas has been able to get food aid into Nagorno-Karabakh despite the blockade.

 WEDNESDAY 10 Give thanks for increased recognition on the world stage of the Armenian, Assyrian, Greek and Syriac Genocide of the late-nineteenth and early-twentieth centuries.
 The Senate of Mexico backed recognition of the Armenian Genocide in February 2023, with senators urging the government to make that recognition official.
-At the same time, France, which already recognises the Armenian Genocide. voted to recognise separately the Assvrian Genocide.
-Between 1893 and 1923 around 3.75 million Christians of various ethnic groups perished in the Ottoman Empire.
+At the same time, France, which already recognises the Armenian Genocide. voted to recognise separately the Assyrian Genocide, Between 1893 and 1923 around 3.75 million Christians of various ethnic groups perished in the Ottoman Empire.